SoonyangZhang/rmcat-ns3/README.md

 Its the success importation of razor project on ns3 encourages me get the original GCC in webrtc running on ns3.

+To compile the webrtc code, first compile libevent, read the instruction under home-zsy-webrtc-ns3/webrtc/base/libevent.

+And  cmake .  under of home-zsy-webrtc-ns3/webrtc/ to get the dynamic library.

+If you quite interesting the code, and think the above instrcution is quite complex, you could email me for the VM during the experiment.